-As of this printing, oct 2017, of what I have had published so far, the doctors have given me one to two years to live.
+As of this printing, February 2018, which includes everything I have had published so far, the doctors have given me one to two years to live.
 I'm taking it one day at a time.
 I'm taking a lot of time to write, while I can.
 A couple of other articles are in the pipeline already, and as things are published I will add them to the back of the book.